benyamynbrkyc/firebase-bug-report/README.md

 The infinite token loop stops only when I manually sign out the user or the quota gets exceeded.

 I am using Ionic Framework, Vue and Firebase.

+I would love to get in contact with someone to figure this out.